apache/sedona/docs/api/sql/Raster-operators.md

 Introduction: Returns the value at the given point in the raster.
 If no band number is specified it defaults to 1.

+!!!Note
+    If the coordinate reference system (CRS) of the input `point` geometry differs from that of the `raster`, then `point` will be transformed to match the CRS of the `raster`.

 Format:

 `RS_Value (raster: Raster, point: Geometry)`